cztomczak/cefpython/docs/Contributing-code.md

 minimum that you must do.
 Please try also testing examples for various GUI frameworks.

-Pure Python code should be tested using multiple Python versions.
+Pure Python code should be tested using multiple Python versions (Python 2 and Python 3 at least).
 See [Issue #249](../../../issue/249) ("How to use pyenv to manage multiple Python versions on Ubuntu/Mac").

 ## API docs